Cash Advance Loans

 They also could be used if you don’t have enough money in your checking account or your paycheck is coming in late or is less than usual and you need money to pay a bill immediately.

 You can get cash advances from banks, ATMs or, if the situation is really desperate, payday lenders.
-Cash advances are easy to obtain in most areas and are a good, short-term solution, but they carry considerable risk if you can’t pay them back quickly, or get in the habit of using them too often.
+Cash advances are easy to obtain in most areas and can be a good, short-term solution, but they carry considerable risk if you can’t pay them back quickly, or if you get in the habit of using them too often.